 - Observational drawing directly from life is an excellent way to expose all shapes, tones, colors, and textures in the human form.

-- It is through observation that you can distinguish all these elements and analyze a record them in the form of a drawing.
+- Through observation, you can distinguish all these elements and analyze a record them in the form of a drawing.

-Pro Tip: it is always advisable when drawing from observation to spend more time looking, observing and analyzing your subject rather than drawing it.
+When drawing from observation, it is always advisable to spend more time looking, observing, and analyzing your subject rather than drawing it.
 This will help you develop your visual awareness.

 Quality and Strenght of Line

-- Another aspect to the successfully studying of the human physique is your drawing technique.
+- Another aspect to successfully studying the human physique is your drawing technique.
 Linear drawing is one of the simplest and most basic ways to research and draw the human figure.

-- Pro Tip: When beginning a linear drawing of the human body from observation always be aware of the strength and quality of line you are drawing with.
+- When creating a linear drawing of the human body from observation, always be aware of the strength and quality of the line you are drawing with.

 - Faintly drawn lines are always best when starting a new drawing and working out the basic proportions.

-- Basically, there are three types of lines used to render objects, i.e., Straight lines, diagonal lines, and irregular curved lines.
+- Basically, three types of lines are used to render objects, i.e., Straight lines, diagonal lines, and irregular curved lines.
 You first need to draw and practice these lines individually and then move them to draw simple objects.

 Proportion and Perspective

 - Composition and viewpoint are critical when learning how to draw a person.